 Beyond Emerson Place, Pratt Institute also recently inaugurated their new President Frances Bronet.
 A stand-out visionary in the world of education and former Architect.
 President Bronet focused her inauguration events around exploring new ideas and models for learning.
 She presented an engaging dialogue with renowned history and technology scholar Cathy N. Davidson for a thorough exploration of the topic.

 Specifically, President Bronet demonstrated her architecture background to highlight that “while architecture has some of the normative fields of study seen at liberal arts schools, it is still fundamentally a studio practice model.
 Adding, that the social engagement that comes with the studio model ‘becomes a cauldron of learning.”
 This focus on engagement resonates loudly in the design of Emerson Place.

 Near the same time as the inauguration, Pratt also held Pratt Legends 2018, an event to honor distinguished individuals and companies in the world of art and design, whose accomplishments and values resonate with those of Pratt Institute.
 The awards program helps raise scholarships for Pratt students.
 Our team was fortunate to attend the fantastic event.

-We look forward to sharing future updates about Emerson Hall and Pratt’s exciting efforts in higher education.
+We look forward to sharing future updates about Emerson Place and Pratt’s exciting efforts in higher education.

-Learn more about Pratt Institute’s, Emerson Hall >
+Learn more about Pratt Institute’s Emerson Place >